nedk194/nedk194/README.md

 </p>

 <p>
-  💼 Currently looking for any kind of professional experience — internship, part-time, or full-time.
+  💼 Looking for any kind of professional experience — internship, part-time, or full-time.
 </p>

 <p>